 The most effective way to prevent polio is vaccination.

-Most children in the United States receive four doses of inactivated poliovirus vaccine (IPV) at the following ages:
+The CDC recommends four doses of inactivated poliovirus vaccine (IPV) at the following ages:

-- Two months
+- 2 months

-- Four months
+- 4 months

 - Between 6 and 18 months